AmplitudeAudio/sdk/docs/content/docs/project-setup/10-switch-container.md

 ---
 title: Switch Container
 description: A switch container is a special container sound object that automatically play or schedule sounds when a specific switch changes his state.
-This page will help you create switch container assets for your Amplitude project.
 menu:
   docs:
     parent: project-setup